-Stony Brook Southampton Hospital’s Center for Parkinson Disease is the only program on the East End of Long Island that offers education and support for patients living with Parkinson Disease, as well as extensive and integrated community-based wellness services.
+Stony Brook Southampton Hospital’s Center for Parkinson's Disease is the first program on the East End of Long Island that offers education and support for patients living with Parkinson's disease, as well as extensive and integrated community-based wellness services.

 All therapies offered through Stony Brook Southampton Hospital’s Rehabilitation Department are covered by Medicare/Medicaid and many private insurance providers.
 A prescription from your primary physician may be necessary.

-LSVT Loud is an evidence-based speech therapy program for people with Parkinson Disease.
+LSVT Loud is an evidence-based speech therapy program for people with Parkinson's disease.
 The program includes 16 one-on-one treatments administered over the course of one month by a certified speech language pathologist.
-Research supports LSVT Loud to improve voice amplitude and quality for individuals with Parkinson Disease.
+Research supports LSVT Loud to improve voice amplitude and quality for individuals with Parkinson's disease.

-LSVT BIG is a specialized physical therapy program designed specifically for individuals with Parkinson Disease.
+LSVT BIG is a specialized physical therapy program designed specifically for individuals with Parkinson's disease.
 Offered by certified clinicians, the program includes 16 one-on-one treatment sessions over the course of one month and focuses on intense, large amplitude exercises, sensory recalibration and self-cueing.

 To schedule physical, occupational or speech therapy services, patients should call the Hospital’s Rehabilitation Department at (631) 726-8520.

 The following programs are offered at no charge to participants through Stony Brook Southampton Hospital’s Center for Parkinson's Disease.
 Programs are currently offered online and in-person, and we continue to welcome new participants.
 For more information, or to register, please contact the Center for Parkinson's Disease at (631) 644-6667.

 Paint at the Parrish Arts Program, Parrish Art Museum